 KK: And what message would you like to leave for future generations about your memories of Detroit before and during?

-CG: Like the New Detroit, Focus: Hope, organizations like that.
-Fortunately, Focus: Hope is still around, join and get in touch with those, the ones that are trying to be peaceful and seek solutions through talk and stay up with the neighborhoods.
+CG: Like the New Detroit, Focus: HOPE, organizations like that.
+Fortunately, Focus: HOPE is still around, join and get in touch with the ones that are trying to be peaceful and seek solutions through talk and stay up with the neighborhoods.
 If you don’t have a Block Club in your area, start a Block club.
 Get to know your neighbors, get to know the area, the community, and volunteer if necessary.
 Do what it takes so if anything comes up—these block clubs are very important, nowadays, and even the New Detroit was at Henry Ford and other coalitions.
-Focus: Hope is still around today, because Father Cunningham knew what to do with the money, was accountable for it, and then even the lady under him, after he died, she became in charge, and they still doing beautiful things.
+Focus: HOPE is still around today, because Father Cunningham knew what to do with the money, was accountable for it, and then even the lady under him, after he died, she became in charge, and they still doing beautiful things.
 It all started, I believe, right after the riot.

 KK: Great.
 Is there any other particular moments or memories you’d like to share?